-The Temperature Sensor Sewi KNX T measures the room temperature.
-Via the bus, the sensor can receive an external temperature value and process it further with its own data to a total value (mixed value, e.g. room average).
+The Sensor Sewi KNX TH measures the temperature and the air humidity and calculates the dew-point.
+Via the bus, the indoor sensor can receive external values of temperature and humidity and process them further with its own data to a total value (mixed value, e.g. room average).

-The measurement value can be used for the control of limit-dependent switching outputs.
+All measurement values can be used for the control of limit-dependent switching outputs.
 States can be linked via AND logic gates and OR logic gates.
 Multi-function modules change input data as required by means of calculations, querying a condition, or converting the data point type.
 In addition, an integrated manipulated variable comparator can compare and output variables that were received via communication objects.
-An integrated PI controller controls heating and cooling according to temperature.